 Day Trips

-The Maldives, usually known for its pristine beaches, has many other activities to indulge in for all those who don't want to spend all their time bathing in the sun.
+The Maldives, usually known for its pristine beaches, offers many other activities for those who don't want to spend all their time bathing in the sun.

-Male, the capital, has a few unique sightseeing options, including the golden domes of the Islamic center, the surroundings of Sultan Park, and the market.
+Male, the capital, offers several unique sightseeing options, including the golden domes of the Islamic center, the surroundings of Sultan Park, and the market.

 There are colorful corals, home to more than 2,000 species of tropical fish, sea turtles, whale sharks, stingrays, etc.